 What Is an Exercise Stress Test?

 An exercise stress test is used to determine how well your heart functions under a physical load when it needs to work harder than normal.
 Exercise testing uses a treadmill exercise with blood pressure monitoring and electrocardiography (ECG).
-Your local cardiologists than monitor your heart rate and electrical activity of your heart for any changes.
+Your best cardiovascular specialist than monitor your heart rate and electrical activity of your heart for any changes.
 This cardiac stress test is also referred to as a treadmill test or exercise test and is commonly used to determine functional capacity and estimate prognosis.

 The most compassionate doctors I’ve ever had and this means a lot because I hate going to doctors.
 He is simply the best!
 I wasn’t thrilled to be diagnosed with high blood pressure or heart disease but having Dr. Reisman as my cardiologist makes the experience a little easier to handle.
 Kind, knowledgeable and supportive while also is your partner in your health.
 Great front office staff and technicians that are helpful and just as kind.
 I highly recommend Dr. Reisman ~ Google

 How to Prepare for an Exercise Stress Test?

 You must not eat, smoke, or drink beverages containing caffeine or alcohol for 3 hours (or more) before the test.
 Please wear or bring comfortable clothes and shoes suitable for walking.
 If you use an inhaler for your breathing, please bring it to the test.
 In most cases, you will be asked to avoid caffeine for 24 hours before the test.
 This includes:

 - Tea and coffee

 - All sodas, even ones that are labeled caffeine-free

 - Determine your likelihood of having coronary artery disease